Commander Thomas R. "Bob" McKelvey 3 August 1919- 14 December 2016 (interviewed via his cousin Josiah Williams)

 As far as the PV-1 planes, he remembers that they had two 50 cals in the nose, one 30 cal just below the tail and two 50 cals in one of the blisters.
 He did not fly any rocket strafing missions.
 He said that the rockets came along about the time he was rotating out.
 As far as artwork, he could not remember any specific artwork other than beautiful women painted on the side of a lot of the aircraft.
 He could not specify which airplanes had the artwork.

 Bob says that the decorated aircraft on the background of the crew photos is probably from VB-135 as their unit (VB-139) did not care as much about decorations on their airplanes.
 Also, in regards to the camera placement, that story was pretty interesting.
 Bob said that the cameras were usually installed in flight, depending on the mission.
 He said that the co-pilot would have to move out of his seat so the camera operator could place the camera in its mounts under the nose.
 When he moved the glass out of the opening, Bob said they always told him to make it quick as the cold air would be very uncomfortable at altitude until he had the camera in place for the photo runs.
 When they were through with the photo missions, the operator would remove the camera and replace the glass (or metal) cover, all while in flight.

-He also said that he (McKelvey), Birdsall, and McGregor were the first three flight crews to make the first North Pacific crossing to attack the Kurile Islands in Jan. or Feb.
-1944.
-They each received the Distinguished Flying Cross for this mission.
+He also said that he (McKelvey), Birdsall, and McGregor were the first three flight crews to make the first North Pacific crossing to attack the Kurile Islands in January or February 1944.
+They each received the Distinguished Flying Cross for this mission”.